 This article explains the Losada Line Model, also known as the Critical Positivity Patio in a practical way.
-After reading you will understand the basics of this powerful effectiveness tool.
+After reading you will understand the basics of this powerful learning tool.

 What makes different teams function in different ways within an organization?
 The Chilean psychologist Marcial Losada carried out a study into this phenomenon.
 As the founder of Meta Learning, he developed an approach to study the functioning of teams.
 This Losada Line Model is also known as the positivity ratio and the Gottman ratio.

 In his study, Marcial Losada distinguished high-performance, medium-performance and low-performance teams, in which he defined performance based on three criteria: profitability, customer satisfaction ratings and 360 degree feedback ratings.
 Furthermore, the study showed that the degree of performance is connected with the degree of positivity and negativity within the teams.

 Positivity ratio: Losada Line Model

 The study resulted in the Losada line (Losada ratio), in which the positivity-negativity ratio is indicated by numbers.
 The minimum ratio of 2.9 indicates negativity and the upper ratio of approximately 11.6 indicates positivity.
 The Losada Line Model therefore makes a selection in the complex dynamics within human interaction.
 People who have a positive outlook on life, will find themselves on the upper limit and people who have a negative outlook on life, will find themselves on the lower limit.